-Search continues for missing river guide on Colorado River

-GRAND CANYON, Ariz. – A National Park Service (NPS) Search and Rescue crew was flown into the Canyon early this morning to begin the search for missing river guide, Joshua Tourjee.
+UPDATE - Body found in Colorado River likely missing guide Joshua Tourjee

+Grand Canyon, Ariz. – On Tuesday, September 20th National Park Service personnel located a body on the Colorado River at River Mile 139.
+Today park rangers responded and recovered the body, which was transported to the rim by helicopter and transferred to the Coconino County Medical Examiner.
+Based on evidence found with the body, it is believed to be that of missing 34 year old river guide Joshua Tourjee.

-Tourjee was reported missing Sept.
-12 by his river trip after failing to return to camp the previous evening.
+Tourjee was reported missing by his river trip on September 12th when he failed to return to camp after visiting a neighboring river camp.
+The National Park Service conducted a multi-day Search and Rescue operation.

-On Sept.
-14, using a Zodiac, crews searched on the water from the point last seen, river mile 137 (Pancho’s Kitchen) to river mile 148 (Matkat).
-Two ground crews will search the areas from river mile 139 (Fishtail) up to Pancho’s Kitchen and from river mile 143 (Kanab Creek) to Fishtail starting Sept.
-15. An additional boat is launching from Lees Ferry to aid in the search efforts and the Zodiac will continue to search high probability areas.

-Joshua Tourjee of Moab, Utah was reported missing by a member of the river trip after failing to return to camp the previous evening.
-Tourjee, 34, is 5 feet 11 inches, weighs 170 pounds and has brown hair and hazel eyes.
-Tourjee was last seen wearing a lime colored short sleeve shirt and dark colored shorts with an inflatable pool raft, possibly in the shape of a black swan.
-Tourjee is working as a guide for OARS.
+The Coconino County Medical Examiner will confirm positive identification.
+An investigation into the incident is being conducted by the National Park Service and the Coconino County Medical Examiner.
+No additional information is available at this time.

 Comments